What is Blockchain Technology?

 Decentralization

 No single person or company controls the system.
-Authority is distributed across the net.
+Authority is distributed across the network.

-Once data is entered and now it’s confirmed, it becomes nearly impossible to change.
+Once data is entered and verified, it becomes virtually impossible to alter.

-All participants can see transactions, but usernames are represented by cryptographic addresses and not actual names.
+All participants can see transactions, but usernames are represented by cryptographic addresses instead of real names.

 Security

-The mix of mathematics, distributed verification and economic incentives makes a blockchain system highly secure.
+A combination of mathematics, distributed verification, and economic incentives makes a blockchain system extremely secure.

 Types of Blockchains